Dan Norris: Return to Parliament

-In July 2024, Norris was elected to Parliament at the 2024 general election for North East Somerset and Hanham, which covered largely the same area as his former Wansdyke constituency, defeating Jacob Rees-Mogg in a rematch of their 2010 contest.
+Norris was elected to Parliament at the July 2024 general election for North East Somerset and Hanham, which covered largely the same area as his former Wansdyke constituency, defeating Jacob Rees-Mogg in a rematch of their 2010 contest.
 He continued to hold the office of mayor of the West of England, although under "second job" rule changes implemented by the Labour Party in September 2024, he would not be able to stand for re-election as mayor in May 2025.

 Following his arrest in April 2025, Norris was banned from the Parliamentary Estate while a risk assessment was undertaken.
 While this meant that he was unable to participate in parliamentary business, his constituency office remained open, and Norris continued to support constituents with local casework.
-From May 2025, Norris began to vote on legislation again, by using proxy voting, with Chris Elmore, the Welsh Labour Party MP for Bridgend, casting votes on Norris' behalf.
+From May 2025, Norris began to vote on legislation again using proxy voting, with Chris Elmore, the Welsh Labour Party MP for Bridgend, casting votes on Norris' behalf.
 With each proxy vote, Norris has always voted in line with the government.
-At the same time, Norris has also began to submit written questions to government ministers again.
+At the same time, he began to submit written questions to government ministers again.
+Elmore stopped casting proxy votes on Norris' behalf on 1 July 2026.
+Damien Egan, Labour MP for Bristol North, cast a proxy vote on Norris' behalf during the second reading of the Terminally Ill Adults (End of Life) Bill on 11 September 2026, but said he would "not do it again".
+Both Egan and Norris voted in support of the Bill.

-In September 2025, around 500 people signed a change.org petition calling on Norris to step down and for a by-election to be held, arguing that, while Norris "is innocent until proven guilty", his ability to represent the constituency has been "diminished" because of the current circumstances.
-While indicative of public sentiment, the online petition is not a formal Recall Petition, which can only be triggered in specific circumstances and would give constituents six weeks to signify if they want their MP to be recalled, with a by-election called if more than 10 per cent of the local electorate sign the recall petition.
+In September 2025, a change.org petition was launched calling on Norris to step down and for a by-election to be held, arguing that, while Norris "is innocent until proven guilty", his ability to represent the constituency has been "diminished" because of the current circumstances.
+While indicative of public sentiment, the online petition is not a formal recall petition, which can only be triggered in specific circumstances and would give constituents six weeks to signify if they want their MP to be recalled, with a by-election called if more than 10 per cent of the local electorate sign the recall petition.

+On 11 December 2025, with the petition garnering 1,437 signatures, Norris dismissed the calls to resign, arguing: "I will continue to represent my constituents on a broad range of issues.
+This includes handling casework and policy queries, asking parliamentary questions, voting, and staying across local and national developments."
+In January 2026, Anna Sabine, who represents the neighbouring constituency of Frome and East Somerset, said that her office was receiving requests from Norris' constituents asking for help.
+She explained that "I can't help constituents from other MPs' seats, and so I think there's a real challenge around how people in his constituency get served by their MP".
+Norris repeated his intention to not resign his seat in April 2026, after the online petition reached 3,600 signatures.